 Andrew is a PhD student in the Physical Geography Group, Institute of Agriculture and Environment, Massey University, New Zealand.
 His PhD work focuses on the role of substrate stability for periphyton management.
 The main aims of his project are to identify the thresholds for incipient motion in gravel-bed rivers as a means of setting effective hydrological limits for managing excess periphyton.
 He is focused on using advancements in sensing and monitoring methods to improve the approach to identifying initiation thresholds in natural channels.
 Andrew’s main interests are focused around the tools and methods used to obtain geomorphic, hydrological, and ecological data in the field, with a focus on GeoInformatics, remote sensing, UAVs, and GIS.

-Davide is a Research Fellow in the Applied Numerics group of the Laboratory of Hydraulics, Hydrology and Glaciology (VAW) at ETH Zurich, Switzerland.
+Davide is a Research Fellow in the Surface Waters – Research and Management Department of the Swiss Federal Institute of Aquatic Science and Technology (Eawag).
 He gained his PhD in Environmental Engineering at the University of Trento, Italy.
 Davide’s research interests lie in three main topics.
 First, the development of numerical models for environmental problems with specific focus on river eco-hydraulics.
 In particular he worked on shallow-water numerical models to describe pollutant and thermal transport in rivers.
 The second topic is concerned with the analysis of hydraulic and thermal alterations in rivers caused by hydro-power plant water releases, with particular focus on the numerical modelling of the eco-hydraulic effects of the interaction between hydropeaking and river morphology.
 Finally, the third topic is related to the numerical modelling of two-dimensional morphodynamic processes in gravel bed rivers.

 Camille Macnaughton, Freshwater Institute, Fisheries and Oceans Canada